Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Introduction

-Cryptographic post-processing increases the entropy rate (entropy per bit) by using well-understood and widely used cryptographic hash functions and block ciphers.
-Its security and the entropy it provides at the output are derived by modeling it as a random mapping.
-Since the random oracle behavior of this post-processing method is a theoretical idealization, the entropy estimation of the output relies on the computational security of the used underlying cryptographic primitive.
+While the main role of cryptographic post-processing is to ensure computational security \cite{AIS31, AIS31New}, it is also used to increase the entropy rate (entropy per bit) of the random numbers.
+To achieve this enhancement, it is crucial for the cryptographic post-processing to be compressive.
+The well-understood and widely used cryptographic hash functions and block ciphers, as building blocks of one-way compression functions, can be used for this purpose.
+The security and entropy of the output from the cryptographic post-processing can be derived by modeling it as a random mapping, as discussed in \cite{AIS31, AIS31New}.
+Since the random mapping behavior is a theoretical idealization, the entropy estimation of the output relies on the computational security of the used underlying cryptographic primitive.
 Cryptographic post-processing is not tailored to any specific distribution family of the raw random numbers.
 It can often be attractive from a practical perspective in security systems that already have software or dedicated hardware implementations of cryptographic primitives.
 However, using cryptographic primitives for the sole purpose of post-processing can also be prohibitively expensive.
-Most noise sources produce raw numbers at rates much lower than the operating frequencies of modern CPUs, and therefore a relatively large amount of processing time is spent on the post-processing tasks \cite{Petura2016, Ma19, Johnston18}.
+Most noise sources produce raw numbers at rates significantly lower than the operating frequencies of modern CPUs \cite{Yang2018, Petura2016, Ma19, Johnston18}.
+Consequently, the cryptographic post-processing tasks would require a considerable amount of processing time due to the resulting latency.
 In digital platforms with dedicated cryptographic accelerators, all non-TRNG applications that require their use would be precluded from employing them during the post-processing.
 Further, performing cryptographic operations can be power- or energy-expensive, thereby increasing the overall cost of randomness.